 Everyone has a different level of sensitivity.
-The Showerpik® provides two modes for water pressure, which may too much pressure for some users and not enough for others.
+The Showerpik® provides two modes for water pressure, which may increase too much pressure for some users and not enough for others.

 OralBreeze knows that your comfort level may not fit into one of two settings.
 That’s why the ShowerBreeze gives you full control.
 You can set your water pressure level to anything in between completely on and completely off.

-One of the biggest, and most important, differences between the two products comes down to price.
+One of the biggest, and most significant, differences between the two products comes down to price.
 The Showerpik® runs you $69.99 while the ShowerBreeze is just $34.95.
 Why pay twice the price when the ShowerBreeze offers an overall more convenient solution?